nsmacaspac/91capstone-project-all-learners/README.md

-# 91capstone-project-all-learners
+## 91capstone-project-all-learners

-## Instructions
+### Instructions

+1. Update your R to version 4.3.

-1. Clone the repository.
+2. Clone the repository.

-2. Open the 91capstone-project-all-learners.RProj.
+3. Open the 91capstone-project-all-learners.RProj.

-3. Read the nsm-capstone-movielens10m.pdf.
+4. Read the nsm-capstone-movielens10m.pdf.

-4. If you are looking for codes that are unneccessary in the pdf file, refer to the nsm-capstone-movielens10m.Rmd.
+5. If you are looking for codes that are unneccessary in the pdf file, refer to the nsm-capstone-movielens10m.Rmd.

-5. If you are looking for codes that are unnecessary in the the Rmd file, refer to the nsm-capstone-movielens10m.R.
+6. If you are looking for codes that are unnecessary in the the Rmd file, refer to the nsm-capstone-movielens10m.R.